tidymodels/parsnip/man/rmd/poisson_reg_h2o.md

-For this engine, there is a single mode: classification
+For this engine, there is a single mode: regression

 ## Tuning Parameters